eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 STATIC EDP XML Example
 """"""""""""""""""""""

-The following is a complete example of a configuration XML file for two remote participants, a publisher and a subscriber.
+The following is a complete example of a configuration XML file for two remote DomainParticipants, a DataWriter and a DataReader.
-This configuration **must** agree with the configuration used to create the remote endpoint.
+This configuration **must** agree with the configuration used to create the remote DataReader/DataWriter.
-Otherwise, communication between endpoints may be affected.
+Otherwise, communication between DataReaders and DataWriters may be affected.
 If any non-mandatory element is missing, it will take the default value.
-As a rule of thumb, all the elements that were specified on the remote endpoint creation should be configured.
+As a rule of thumb, all the elements that were specified on the remote DataReader/DataWriter creation should be configured.

 +-------------------------------------------------+
 | **XML**                                         |